City of The Hague

 The future of the legal profession in the age of AI

-Speakers: Rik de Groot (Rabobank), Milan Ilchev (Signify), Chantal Taal (Clifford Chance)
+Speakers: Rik de Groot (Rabobank), Milan Ilchev (Signify), Jos Smits (Dutch Judiciary), Ana Maria Popescu (Kinaxis)

 Trust Under Pressure: (Re)Shaping International Law